Capital Campaigns: 11 Steps to Set and Exceed Your Goals

 A quirk of nonprofit fundraising that you probably already know is the fact that donors are more likely to give to campaigns that are already well on their way to fundraising success.

 This proves especially true for capital campaigns, where the median dollar amount for gifts tends to be much higher than for your other campaigns.

-One way to convince donors your capital campaign is worth their financial commitment?
-Include the totals of your annual fund and other big fundraising projects as part of your capital campaign.
+One way to convince donors your nonprofit is worth their financial commitment?
+Include the totals of your annual fund and other big fundraising projects as part of your campaign strategy.

 Over time, this will also help grow your baseline fundraising goals for capital campaigns as it will help build a pattern of success for your nonprofit.

 Bonus!
 Your annual fund campaign is one of the biggest fundraising undertakings of your nonprofit’s year.
 Make sure you’re ready for it by checking out our guide to building a successful annual campaign.

 7. Build strategic relationships with capital campaign givers.